Scott Campitelli, Executive Director

 firstname.lastname@example.org | x.∞

-Ross Ransom is the Utility Infielder at RETN.
-He grew up in Katonah, NY and started working with various artistic media at a young age.
-His interest in media education started in his years studying at Champlain College, during which he was an intern at RETN.
+Ross Ransom is the Programming and Education Coordinator at RETN.
+From Katonah, NY where he spent years working with various artistic media, his interest in media education started in his years studying at Champlain College.
+His passion for community media was solidified during a senior-year internship with RETN.
 In order to make media more accessible to his community, Ross works with RETN productions, marketing, programming, and trainings.
-Ross enjoys riding his bike, reading, camping, swimming, playing guitar and believes in local, dissenting, unfettered, informative and accessible media productions, as well as good beer.
+Ross enjoys biking, reading, camping, swimming, playing guitar and believes in local, dissenting, unfettered, informative and accessible media productions, as well as good beer.

 Wilbur, CTO - Chief Treat Officer